 A Selection of Important Greek Dances

 It would be impossible to detail all 10,000 dances here.
-Each are fascinating in their own regard.
-However a selection of some of the most renowned and important Greek dances are detailed below.
+Each is fascinating in its own regard.
+However, a selection of some of the most renowned and important Greek dances are detailed below.

 The Syrtaki is arguably the most famous Greek dance of them all.
 However chances are, you know this routine by a different name.